 Hello everyone, Six Zero here with the latest installment of:

-SIX QUESTIONS WITH BLUE IN SOUTH BEND
+SIX QUESTIONS WITH BLAZEFIRE

 Inspired by the official site’s “Two Minute Drill” series and TomVH’s famous Q&A segments with potential recruits, this weekly feature highlights some of the more famous personalities here at MGoBlog.
 Without pulling back the infamous veil of blog anonymity, we’ll get to know some of your favorite posters better and possibly shed some light on their definition of why it’s so darn Great, To Be, A Michigan Wolverine.